 Host a German Au Pair

-Give your children an education about the unique German culture by welcoming a live-in nanny to provide childcare.
+Give your children an education about the unique German culture by welcoming a live-in au pair to provide childcare.
 When you use EurAupair, you partner with an agency that has been designated by the U.S. Department of State and that has 30 years of experience in assisting families with hosting an au pair.

 Are you ready to get started on a journey you and your family will treasure forever?
 Contact us today to discuss any questions you may have and submit your online application.